 One other limitation in Selenium that works great in Ranorex – with integration to Jira, Ranorex will create a bug automatically and automatically attach the test report and the video of the test run.

 Also, Ranorex can handle elements outside of the web, such as a PDF file that is embedded in the web app.
 This is great for end-to-end tests, where you might otherwise need other tools such as Appium.

 As a final demonstration, Jason showed how Ranorex Studio makes it possible to test non-web elements such as a PDF download — something that is impossible with Selenium WebDriver alone.

 In conclusion, Ranorex gives you day-one productivity.
-To see for yourself, download a free 30-day trial today.
+To see for yourself, download a free trial today.